Detailed content of our market study

 Number of B, A*, ...

-2.4 Young people, the new target group for manufacturers of licence-free cars
+2.4 Young people, the new target group for licence-free car manufacturers

 Since the law lowered the age limit for driving without a license (***), the market for cars without a license has seen its audience get younger[***].

 As proof, according to Marie-Laure Nivot, Market Intelligence Manager at AAA Data, registrations for small cars among teenagers (***) are increasing by *% per year.
 According to this source, licence-free cars are increasingly becoming a substitute for scooters and mopeds for this age group, and have the advantage of being perceived as safer, especially by the parents of these young drivers.
-These comments are echoed by Jean d'Ambert, Managing Director of Smart Mobility Lab: "We've gone from a dusty vehicle to a trendy object that appeals to a younger clientele than the traditional licence-free car users".
+These comments echo those of Jean d'Ambert, Managing Director of Smart Mobility Lab: "We've gone from a dusty vehicle to a trendy object that appeals to a younger clientele than the traditional users of licence-free cars".
 According to François Ligier, CEO of the eponymous brand, this is also the fruit of the efforts of manufacturers who "have been working to rejuvenate the image of licence-free cars for many years".

 Several figures confirm this rejuvenation of the market's clientele:

-2.5 Electricity and car-sharing, the future of PSV demand?
+2.5 The electric car: the future of VSP demand?

-Intention to acquire an electric vehicle in the next few years France, ****, in Source: ****
+Intention to purchase an electric vehicle in the next few years France, ****-****, in Source: ****

-Reasons for refusing to buy an electric car in the next few years France, ****, in Source: ****
+Reasons for not buying an electric vehicle in the next few years France, December ****, in Source: ****

 3 Market structure